-The Mandatory BDC and BDC+ Specialty Care product requires you to obtain Bariatric services at a Blue Distinction Center or Blue Distinction Center+ in order to obtain maximum benefits.
-If you choose to utilize a Non-Blue Distinction Center or Non-Blue Distinction Center+ you will be responsible for 100% of costs associated with any specialty care received at such facility.
+The Mandatory BDC and BDC+ Specialty Care product requires you to obtain Bariatric services at a Blue Distinction Center and/or Blue Distinction Center+ in order to obtain maximum benefits.
+If you choose to utilize a Non-Blue Distinction Center and/or Non-Blue Distinction Center+ you will be responsible for 100% of costs associated with any specialty care received at such facility unless otherwise determined by your Employer or the Plan Administrator.

-For additional information regarding Blue Distinction Centers for specialty care, please contact a Customer Service Representative at the toll-free telephone number shown on your Identification Card or visit the following website: www.bcbcs.com/why-bcbs/blue-distinction.
+For additional information regarding Blue Distinction Centers for specialty care, please contact a Customer Service Representative at the toll-free telephone number shown on your Identification Card or visit the following website: www.bcbs.com/why-bcbs/blue-distinction.